kubermatic/docs/content/kubermatic/master/tutorials_howtos/KKP_autoscaler/_index.en.md

-**Step 4**

-Edit Autoscaler
+## Edit KKP Autoscaler

-Click on the three dots in front of the Cluster Autoscaler in the Addons section of the Cluster dashboard and select edit.
+To edit KKP Autoscaler, click on the three dots in front of the Cluster Autoscaler in the Addons section of the Cluster dashboard and select edit.

 ![Edit Autoscaler](/img/kubermatic/master/tutorials/edit_autoscaler.png?classes=shadow,border "Edit Autoscaler")

-**Step 5**

-Delete Autoscaler
+## Delete KKP Autoscaler

 You can delete Autoscaler from where you edit it above and select delete.